thuml/Large-Time-Series-Model/README.md

 ## Future Work

-We are preparing to release the composition of datasets (UTSD), larger checkpoints, and code for pre-training.
+We are preparing to provide the online service for zero-shot forecasting ([demo](https://thuml.github.io/timer/img/demo.mp4)).
 Please stay tuned for the update!

 ## Citation

 If you find this repo helpful, please cite our paper.